 Literacy is more than the ability to read and write.
-It involves knowledge, skills and abilities-the competencies-that enable individuals to think critically, communicate effectively, deal with change and solve problems in a variety of contexts to achieve their personal goals, develop their knowledge and potential, and participate fully in society.
+It involves the knowledge skills and abilities-the competencies that enable individuals to think critically, communicate effectively, deal with change and solve problems in a variety of contexts to achieve their personal goals, develop their knowledge and potential and participate fully in society.

 Teachers may choose to visit literacy site www.thereadingnotebook.com